cowrywise/embedpy/README.md

 client = Client()
 ```

-Alternatively, instantiate the Embed Client with your credentials.
-You can specify a base url during this instantiation.
-This is optional and defaults to the sandbox base url.
+Alternatively, you can use your credentials to instantiate the Embed Client.
+During this instantiation, you can specify a base URL.
+This is an optional parameter that defaults to the sandbox base URL.

 ```python
 from embed.client import Client